JetBrains/kotlin-web-site/pages/docs/tutorials/android-frameworks.md

 ```

 That's all!
-Note that `kapt` takes care of your Java files as well, so you need only `kapt` dependency.
+Note that `kapt` takes care of your Java files as well, so you don't need to keep the `apt` dependency.

 The full build script for the sample project can be found [here](https://github.com/JetBrains/kotlin-examples/tree/master/gradle/kotlin-dagger/build.gradle).
 You can also look at the converted code for [the Android sample](https://github.com/JetBrains/kotlin-examples/tree/master/gradle/android-dagger).